arshsaxena/SyllabusRAG/README.md

 # SyllabusRAG 📘

 SyllabusRAG helps you ask questions about a university syllabus easily.
-It reads a syllabus file, builds a knowledge base, and uses an AI model to answer questions.
+It reads a syllabus file, builds a knowledge base and uses an AI model to answer questions.

 ## How It Works ⚡